PIYUSHMISHRA1009/customer-churn-api/README.md

 ## 🎓 What I Learned

 * How to structure an ML project for production
-* Building APIs with Flask
+* Building APIs with FastAPI
 * Containerizing apps using Docker
 * Hosting a model as an API with Render
 * Git operations and resolving remote conflicts
 * Preparing and cleaning data for machine learning
+* Implementing logging and monitoring
+* Building CI/CD pipelines with GitHub Actions

 ---